Thomas Maher – Sports Therapy and Stepping Forward with Portobello Institute

-“As I have progressed through the three years, I got a more in-depth understanding of anatomy and physiology, I’ve been able to apply that when I needed to.
+“As I have progressed through the three years, I got a more in-depth understanding of anatomy and physiology, and I’ve been able to apply that when I needed to.
 That’s grown my business as well now.
-I would have a fairly good clientele base at the moment.”
+I would have a fairly good clientele base at the moment,” he said.

 A Sports Therapy clinic is just the start.
-He plans to reopen a gym that is joined to the clinic at a later date, but he’s also intent on pursuing a masters.
-He’s targeting some of the most competitive masters degrees in the country.
+He plans to reopen a gym that is joined to the clinic at a later date, but he’s also intent on pursuing a master’s.

-“I’m going to stay on this path I’m on at the moment, eventually I want to do a masters.
-But before then I’ll work for a while and get a bit more experience with a few more athletes, especially with teams because that’s central to what you need going into that masters.”
+“I’m going to stay on this path I’m on at the moment, eventually I want to do a master’s.
+But before then I’ll work for a while and get a bit more experience with a few more athletes, especially with teams because that’s central to what you need going into that master,” he said.

 Regardless of where Tommy continues his education and what line of work he continues in, his degree from Portobello and his time studying has invigorated his ambition.
 His positive outlook and frank approach to his education allowed him to excel in education.

-“I’m stepping forward, I’m not going back anyway and that’s the main thing.”
+“I’m stepping forward, I’m not going back anyway and that’s the main thing,” he said.